FabulousCupcake/umamusume-db-translate/README.md

 The tool can be accessed at https://fabulouscupcake.github.io/umamusume-db-translate/.

 ## Contributing
+Please open a pull-request with the changes!

-Translations can be found in csv format at [`src/data/`][3] directory.
+The translation data sources can be found in csv format in [`src/data/`][3] directory.
-All csv files will be merged into a single json file and used to do simple search-and-replace to the `text_data` table in `master.mdb`.
+All csv files in it will be merged into a single json file and used to do simple search-and-replace over the `text_data` table in `master.mdb`.

 ## Development
 To generate the final static page, simply run `make`.
 Note that you need `jq` to be installed.